Top Tips for the Tbilisi to Yerevan Train

 Our third class tickets cost 85.8 GEL each.

 I would always recommend booking the tickets at least a few days in advance.
-Having said that though, there were people buying tickets on the day while we were waiting for the train; they got on with no problems.
+Having said that though, there were people buying tickets on the day while we were waiting for the Tbilisi to Yerevan train; they got on with no problems.

 How often does the train run?

 Now, this is something that is forever changing.
-Back in the olden days (I mean 2022/23), the train ran every evening in the summer months, and every odd-numbered date in the winter months.
+Back in the olden days (I mean 2022/23), the Tbilisi to Yerevan train ran every evening in the summer months, and every odd-numbered date in the winter months.
 This year (2024), my understanding is that the odd-numbered date rule has remained throughout the whole year of 2023 and into 2024.
-My advice would be to assume that you can travel only on the 1st, 3rd, 5th etc. of each month, and plan your accommodation around this just in case.
+My advice would be to assume that you can only travel on this train every other day, and to be super flexible with accommodation plans.

 What is the Georgia border crossing like?